An embedding theorem for tangent categories: Background

 A \emph{tangent transformation} between tangent functors $H, K \colon \C \rightarrow \D$ comprises a natural transformation $\alpha \colon H \Rightarrow K$ such that $\varphi. \alpha T = T\alpha . \varphi \colon HT \Rightarrow TK$.
 We write $\cat{TANG}$ for the $2$-category of tangent categories. \end{Defn} \begin{Rk} If we drop from the definition of tangent functor the requirements that $H$ preserve tangent limits and that $\varphi$ be invertible, we obtain the notion of \emph{lax tangent functor} $H \colon \C \rightarrow \D$; we will make brief use of this in Section~\ref{sec:an-expl-pres} below. \end{Rk}

 The goal of this paper is to show that every small tangent category admits a full embedding into a representable tangent category.
-Our result relies heavily on the following coherence result of Leung: \begin{Thm}[\cite{Leung2016The-free}] The tangent category $\W$ of Examples~\ref{ex:1}(vi) is the free tangent category on an object, in the sense that for any tangent category $\C$, the functor
+Our result relies heavily on the following coherence result, which is Theorem~14.1 of~\cite{Leung2016The-free}:

+\begin{Thm} The tangent category $\W$ of Examples~\ref{ex:1}(vi) classifies tangent structures; by this we mean that, to within isomorphism, tangent structures on a category $\C$ correspond with strong monoidal functors $\Phi \colon (\W, \otimes, \mathbb N) \rightarrow ([\C, \C], \circ, \id)$ sending tangent limits in $\W$ to pointwise limits in $[\C, \C]$. \end{Thm} \begin{proof}[Proof (sketch)] The monoidal category $\W$ as defined above is \emph{strict} monoidal, and every object is, in a unique way, the tensor of objects of the form $W_{n}$.
+This ``flexibility'' of $\W$ means that any strong monoidal functor $\W \rightarrow [\C, \C]$ can be replaced by an isomorphic strict monoidal one, and so we may reduce to this case.